-701-7.37(421,17A) Definitions.
-These definitions apply to the rules contained in Division II, unless the text otherwise states to the contrary:
+701-7.2(421,17A) Definitions.
+These definitions apply to this chapter, unless the text otherwise states to the contrary:

 "Act" means the Iowa administrative procedure Act.

 "Affiliate or subsidiary of an entity dominant in its field of operation" means an entity which is at least 20 percent owned by an entity that is dominant in its field of operation, or by a partner, officer, director, majority stockholder or the equivalent, of an entity dominant in that field of operation.